Create a Mixed Model with Repeated Measures Using Natural Cubic Splines.

 orderedorstring)

 the visit index that the visit shall be associated with, based on the visit's observed time point.
 This will be passed as thevisitsargument ofmmrm::cov_struct().
 It can be astringidentifying an existing variable; otherwise the supplied expression will be quoted and turned into astringwithrlang::expr_deparse()(see Tidy evaluation support).
 If it does not evaluate to anorderedfactor, it will be wrapped withas.ordered().
-Ignored ifcov_structsis alist.- time_scheduled_continuous
+Ignored ifcov_structsis alist.- arm

 (